 Her record of service to her profession and the community has included serving on numerous non-profit boards and committees including the Richard Stockton Foundation from 1977-1981 (as Vice-President); the New Jersey Humanities Council (1983-1990); the College Outcomes Evaluation Committee of the New Jersey Department of Higher Education (1986-1988); the Board of Directors of the Urban History Association (1994 -1997; and the American College of Obstetricians and Gynecologists Selection Committee for History Fellows (1990 – present).
 She was a Liaison Officer for the Faculty Resources Network for the Ford Foundation and New York University in 1984 and 1985 and has chaired several prize committees and nominating committees for various professional organizations.
-She has chaired the Finance Committee of the American Association for the History of Medicine and currently serves as Treasurer for the organization.
-She also serves as Treasurer and Member of the Executive Committee of Planned Parenthood of Southern New Jersey until its merger in October of 2016 and is a member of the Board of Managers for Moore College of Art and Design.
+She has chaired the Finance Committee of the American Association for the History of Medicine and recently concluded her service as Treasurer for the organization.
+She also serves as Treasurer and Member of the Executive Committee of Planned Parenthood of Southern New Jersey until its merger in October of 2016 and is a member of the Board of Managers of Moore College of Art and Design.
 She served as a consultant for the film, Emma Goldman: An Exceedingly Dangerous Woman.
 She has appeared on the Discovery Health Channel and in the American Experience documentary on the birth-control pill for PBS.
 Other national media experience includes interviews for NPR and service as a consultant and on-camera interviewee for the American Experience documentary on the history of In Vitro Fertilization.